 About Big Pine Lakes

 After seeing many Instagram photos of the turquoise blue water, I finally decided it was time to check out Big Pine Lakes for myself.
 I did some research, packed my bags, and headed on a 3 day/ 2 night camping trip to Bishop.
-We stayed at a campground near the trailhead and had an awesome time disconnecting in the woods.
+We stayed at a campground right by the trailhead and had an awesome time disconnecting in the woods.
 If you’re thinking about hiking Big Pine Lakes, you’ve come to the right place.
 Here’s what I found while researching and my personal experience camping and hiking Big Pine Lakes.

 Big Pine Lakes is a glacier lake located near Bishop, CA. It’s located in the Inyo National Forest.
 The lakes have beautiful, turquoise water.
 While hiking Big Pine Lakes, you have the chance to see a total of 7 awesome glacier lakes.
 It makes for an awesome weekend getaway from Los Angeles (4 hours) or San Diego (6 hours).